Rajendrasinhji Jadeja: Second World War

 In 1941, Rajendrasinhji was sent to the Mediterranean and Middle East Theatre as a squadron commander of the 2nd Lancers.
 In April 1941, his brigade, the 3rd Indian Motor Brigade, was surrounded at Mechili by numerically superior Axis forces.
 Being encircled, the allied forces were left with no option but to hazard a headlong foray through the enemy forces, into the desert.
 Rajendrasinhji's squadron took the rearguard position during this operation.
 While the vanguard suffered much loss of life by a German tank attack, Rajendrasinhji's squadron was not seriously impacted.
 He led his squadron in a charge through the enemy ranks, and they gained respite in the safety of some nearby hills.
 The squadron essayed further action on the enemy forces after nightfall and achieved considerable success; indeed, it returned to base with sixty prisoners of war.

 For his courageous leadership and determined action, Rajendrasinhji was awarded the Distinguished Service Order (DSO) in 1941.
 He was the first Indian to be honoured with this decoration during the Second World War.

 Returning to India in October 1942, Rajendrasinhji was appointed commandant of 2 Royal Lancers in 1943.
 In May 1945, he was appointed the army's Deputy Director of Public Relations and posted to Washington, with a further appointment as military attache there from June.
 He was promoted to brigadier in September 1946 and assigned to command the Piska sub-area.
-He was then appointed the first Indian director of the Indian Armoured Corps, and shortly before Independence was promoted acting Major General on 30 July 1947.
+He was then appointed the first Indian director of the Indian Armoured Corps, and shortly before Independence was promoted to acting Major General on 30 July 1947.